 1. CIRTL Associates Certificate

 This certification—which requires participating in the seminar series offered by the institute over one spring and one fall semester—needs to be attained by the end of the second year in the doctoral program.
-You can find more information on the associate-level certification here.

 Requirements for Associate Certification